davidtingsu/chineseafterchineseschool.com/_posts/2016-01-01-fall-recap.md

 This is the only popup dictionary I have seen and only supports android.
 The green/white popup cursor about as large as [facebook messenger chat heads](https://www.facebook.com/help/android-app/101495056700254?rdrhc).
 You can toggle the cursor by toggling the notifications and pressing the toggle button to hide/show the cursor.

 ![Toggle Hanping](/assets/img/toggle-hanping.gif)
-_Toggle the visibility of the hanping popup cursor by from the notifications screen or directly from the Hanping popup app._
+_Toggle the visibility of the hanping popup cursor from the notifications screen or directly from the Hanping Popup app._

 #### Cons

 Regarding cons, I encountered incorrect character recognition before, but very rarely.
 Since it uses hanping dictionary and I only have the lite version installed on my phone, when I open the popup to see a more detailed information about the character, there are only english translations.
 A workaround is to click the copy button on the popup and paste the definition into pleco.

+### Photos
 ![Hanping Chinese Dictionary](/assets/img/hanping-chinese-dictionary.png)
-_Must download Hanping Chinese Dictionary in addition to the popup application.
+_Must download [Hanping Chinese Dictionary](https://play.google.com/store/apps/details?id=com.embermitre.hanping.app.lite) in addition to the popup application.
 Can upgrade to paid dictionary._

 ![Hanping OCR Error](/assets/img/hanping-chinese-error.png)
-_Hanping OCR error._
+_Hanping OCR error.
+Should be 货 instead of 乡._

 ![Hanping Lite Limited Definition](/assets/img/hanping-lite-wo-dfn.png) _Hanping Lite limited definition_